CleverParty/restapi/README.md

 In-Progress :

-skip list in two methods , representing a skip-list with two different implementations I've observed that a skip list looks similar to a balanced tree of similar height. so this can imply that a balanced tree can be simply flipped to represent a fast but more memory intense skip-list.
+A skip list (structure) in two methods , representing a skip-list with two different implementations I've observed that a skip list looks similar to a balanced tree of similar height. so this can imply that a balanced tree can be simply flipped to represent a fast but more memory intense skip-list.

 Method (A) :
  ->skip list represented with fastrand() generated levels for the skiplist.
  ->must behave as a doubly linked list in absense of "levels" functionality.